akinoiro/ssh-list/README.md

 cargo build --release
 ```
 The binary will be located at target/release/
-## Configuration file
+## Configuration files
-On the first run, ssh-list will automatically create a configuration file to store your connections.
+On the first run, ssh-list will automatically create a file to store your connections:
 ```
 ~/.ssh/ssh-list.json
 ```